abdulrahmanazab/docker-training-neic/singularity_training/exercise_06_Singularity-Library/README.md

 ![modify the recipe](images/upload.png)

 When you recipe is ok click on **Build** and wait Singularity Library builds your container.
-When it has done pull the container on Galileo and test it.
+When it has done pull the container on an HPC cluster or workstation and test it.

 	singularity pull library://<account name>/<repo name>/<image name>